Part two ability to drive

 If you need to use glasses or contact lenses you will be allowed.
 The eyesight test must be passed or you will not be permitted to carry out the ability to drive section.
 You will fail the test and it will be counted towards one of your attempts.

-You will be asked 3 show and 2 tell questions.
-For each question you get incorrect , you will receive 1 minor fault.
+You will be asked 2 show questions on the move (whilst you are driving) and 3 tell questions.
+For each question you get incorrect, you will receive 1 minor fault.
+If you get all 5 questions wrong this will result in a serious fault.

 Practical Driving :

-The practical part will last approximately 60 mins and will include the following:
+The practical part will last approximately 60 mins and will include 2 manoeuvres which could be:

 The examiner is looking for the following skills to be shown during the 60 minutes driving: